Ants do not always stay outdoors and when they enter your home, they can become a nuisance pest.

 Although ants are an irritant when they

-come in to the home the most common species, the Black Garden Ant, is not thought to carry disease.
+come in to the home the most common species, the Black Garden Ant (Lasius niger), is not thought to carry disease.

-As it is impossible to know where the ants were last foraging for food, it is sensible to know how to get rid of ants and to take steps to prevent them entering your home and food cupboards.
+However, as it is impossible to know where the ants were last foraging for food, it is sensible to act quickly to get rid of ants and to take steps to prevent them entering your home and coming into contact with your food.

 Worried about ants in the kitchen?
 The majority of Black Garden Ants will only come in to your home to forage for food and are attracted by sweet and sticky substances.

-Whilst amateur DIY pest control products, such as ant sprays, can be a cost effective way to kill ants, they are not recommended for a large infestation.
+Although amateur DIY pest control products, such as ant sprays or powders, can be a cost effective way to kill ants, they are not recommended for a large infestation.